Lemaitre (band): Appearances in media

 Several of Lemaitre's songs were featured mainstream media adverts.
 The song "1:18" from Lemaitre's debut EP, The Friendly Sound appeared in Apple's product advert "Designed Together", which showcased the then newly released iPhone 5c's fluent integration with the iOS 7 mobile operating system.
-Additionally, on 4 February 2016, Lemaitre's song "Blue Shift" received worldwide attention on Facebook for Facebook's 12th Anniversary, which came to be known as "Friends' Day", a feature that compiled of photos and memories commemorating friendship into user-specific videos.
+Additionally, on 4 February 2016, Lemaitre's song "Cut To Black" received worldwide attention on Facebook for Facebook's 12th Anniversary, which came to be known as "Friends' Day", a feature that compiled of photos and memories commemorating friendship into user-specific videos.

-In March 2016, it was announced that Lemaitre, along with other musical acts AlunaGeorge and Broiler, were collaborating with video game Minecraft to "perform a show in the game setting", as a part of Norwegian game conference The Gathering.
+In March 2016, it was announced that Lemaitre, along with other musical acts AlunaGeorge and Broiler, were collaborating with the video game Minecraft to "perform a show in the game setting", as a part of Norwegian game conference The Gathering.
 The event provided users with the unique experience of a concert "simultaneously recreated within the Minecraft world [...]
 Just like a real concert[.]"
 This event was considered as the world's "first live Minecraft concert,".

 On 4 October 2016, their song "Closer" was played in a video for the newly launched Google Pixel phone.

-On 8 & 9 April 2017, their song "Closer" was also being used by Patrouille de France the French aerobatic jet team (similar to the Thunderbirds) during their high speed, supersonic performance at Maxwell AFB, Montgomery Alabama.

 The song "Closer" also appeared in the first episode of the first season of the Norwegian teen drama Skam.

 In 2017, their song "Stepping Stone" was featured in the soundtrack for the PlayStation 4 racing game Gran Turismo Sport.

+In 2018, their song "Higher" was featured as menu soundtrack for the racing game Asphalt Legends Unite.